Musical instrument

 A musical instrument is a device created or adapted to make musical sounds.
 In principle, any object that produces sound can be considered a musical instrument—it is through purpose that the object becomes a musical instrument.
 A person who plays a musical instrument is known as an instrumentalist.

 The history of musical instruments dates to the beginnings of human culture.
 Early musical instruments may have been used for rituals, such as a horn to signal success on the hunt, or a drum in a religious ceremony.
 Cultures eventually developed composition and performance of melodies for entertainment.
 Musical instruments evolved in step with changing applications and technologies.

-The date and origin of the first device considered a musical instrument is disputed.
-The oldest object that some scholars refer to as a musical instrument, a simple flute, dates back as far as 50,000 - 60,000 years.
-Some consensus dates early flutes to about 40,000 years ago.
-However, most historians believe that determining a specific time of musical instrument invention is impossible, as many early musical instruments were made from animal skins, bone, wood, and other non-durable materials.
+The exact date and specific origin of the first device considered a musical instrument, is widely disputed.
+The oldest object identified by scholars as a musical instrument, is a simple flute, dated back 50,000–60,000 years.
+Many scholars date early flutes to about 40,000 years ago.
+Many historians believe that determining the specific date of musical instrument invention is impossible, as the majority of early musical instruments were constructed of animal skins, bone, wood, and other non-durable, bio-degradable materials.
+Additionally, some have proposed that lithophones, or stones used to make musical sounds—like those found at Sankarjang in India—are examples of prehistoric musical instruments.

 Musical instruments developed independently in many populated regions of the world.
 However, contact among civilizations caused rapid spread and adaptation of most instruments in places far from their origin.
 By the post-classical era, instruments from Mesopotamia were in maritime Southeast Asia, and Europeans played instruments originating from North Africa.
 Development in the Americas occurred at a slower pace, but cultures of North, Central, and South America shared musical instruments.

 By 1400, musical instrument development slowed in many areas and was dominated by the Occident.
 During the Classical and Romantic periods of music, lasting from roughly 1750 to 1900, many new musical instruments were developed.
-While the evolution of traditional musical instruments slowed beginning in the 20th century, the proliferation of electricity led to the invention of new electric instruments, such as electric guitars, synthesizers and the theremin.
+While the evolution of traditional musical instruments slowed beginning in the 20th century, the proliferation of electricity led to the invention of new electric and electronic instruments, such as electric guitars, synthesizers, and the theremin.

 Musical instrument classification is a discipline in its own right, and many systems of classification have been used over the years.
 Instruments can be classified by their effective range, material composition, size, role, etc. However, the most common academic method, Hornbostel–Sachs, uses the means by which they produce sound.
 The academic study of musical instruments is called organology.